Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/SAD.md

 Once the inertia matrix about the center of mass was obtained, the next step was determining the principal axes & moments of inertia.

 These quantities were found by conducting an eigenvalue decomposition of the inertia matrix.
-The resulting eigenvalues correspond to the principal moments of inertia, while the eigenvectors define the principal axes of the sattelite.
+The resulting eigenvalues correspond to the principal moments of inertia, while the eigenvectors define the principal axes of the satellite.
 <div style="text-align: center;">
 <img src="assets/eig_eqn.png" style="width: 70%; max-width: 750px; height: auto">
-<p><em>Eigenvvalue decomposition</em></p>
+<p><em>Eigenvalue decomposition</em></p>
 </div>
-Using the MATLAB built-in "eig()" function, I transformed the inertia matrix into its diagonal form, yielding a coordinate system where the rotational dynamics become significatly easier to analyze.
+Using the MATLAB built-in "eig()" function, I transformed the inertia matrix into its diagonal form, yielding a coordinate system where the rotational dynamics become significantly easier to analyze.
 <div style="text-align: center;">
 <img src="assets/MATLAB_eig.png" style="width: 70%; max-width: 750px; height: auto">
 <p><em>Eigenvalues & principal inertia properties</em></p>